jaidenework/active-directory-lab-/README.md

 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/3ff2d9cbe5b870ab0d6f1762539273d50011145c/Screenshot%206.png)

--You then need to make sure that RDP is allowed for your virtual machine.
+- You then need to make sure that RDP is allowed for your virtual machine.
 Click next until the network makes sure there is a public IP, and then click review + create, and then create

 # section 2: configure virtual machine to have a static IP and set DNS to the static IP
 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/4dd3cccc2939cbbdbda54f57f1081920873da6fc/Screenshot%207.png)

--Now that the virtual machine is created, go to the virtual machine in Azure and click the virtual machine you created -then go to the networking section, click on networking, click the network interface, and then click IP configuration
+- Now that the virtual machine is created, go to the virtual machine in Azure and click the virtual machine you created
+- then go to the networking section, click on networking, click the network interface, and then click IP configuration

 ![image alt](https://github.com/jaidenework/active-directory-lab-/blob/4dd3cccc2939cbbdbda54f57f1081920873da6fc/Screenshot%208.png)